Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Experimental setup

 There is an RP naming convention that denotes the position of each RP.
 The RP names are in the following format: side of the IP (E or W), station (1 or 2), and orientation (U or D).
 For example, the first RP, as measured away from the IP, located on the west side of the IP above the beam line, is called W1U.
-Moreover, the RP system is divided into four branches (EU, ED, WU, and WD), in which proton tracks can be reconstructed.
-A branch is composed of two RP on the same side of the IP (E or W) and with the same orientation (U or D).
-For example, the EU branch is composed of E1U and E2U RPs.
+Moreover, the RP system is divided into four branches of the RP (EU, ED, WU, and WD), in which proton tracks can be reconstructed.
+A branch of the RP is composed of two RP on the same side of the IP (E or W) and with the same orientation (U or D).
+For example, the EU branch of the RP is composed of E1U and E2U RPs.

 The RP stations are placed behind the DX magnet, the RHIC-lattice dipole magnet closest to the IP.
 This positioning allows the measurement of the momentum vector of the scattered protons at the detection point.
 The symmetry of the RHIC rings requires that the magnetic fields in the DX magnets are the same, and the relative differences of DX magnet strengths are at the $10^{-3}$ level~\cite{STAR:2023vdw}.
 The RP layout ensures that no special beam conditions are needed to operate the RP detectors.